 And last but not the least; we argue that in the absence of Article 370, only Instrument of Accession will be a proof of J&K being part of India.
 But our western neighbour Pakistan neither has any Instrument of Accession nor Article 370, but still it lays claim over J&K. Therefore, in any situation, India case would always be stronger than Pakistan.

 The Article 370 is an internal arrangement which says that how relations between India and Jammu and Kashmir would be governed.
 Also in international relations, the most important way to substantiate your claim over a territory is to accumulate power.
 Our neighbour China had also captured some territory in J&K without any Instrument of Accession or any such article in constitution.

-Therefore in most likelihood, even if Article 370 is deleted, it would only effect the internal relations between India and J&K and would not substantiate the claim of any foreign power over the state.
+Therefore in most likelihood, even if Article 370 is deleted, it would only affect the internal relations between India and J&K and would not substantiate the claim of any foreign power over the state.
 However, the most common solution for any controversial problem in India is the status quo.
-So in this case also, government would prefer its time tested medicine of status quo in the foreseeable future.
+So in this case also, the government would prefer its time tested medicine of status quo in the foreseeable future.

 By Prabesh Sharma Baral.
 The author is a Law Student who hails from Rhenock East Sikkim and is currently studying law at Indian Institute of Legal Studies (IILS) in Dagapur, Siliguri.